Choga (architecture): Characteristics

 Choga characteristics are reflective of Korean lifestyle philosophies under the influence of Confucianism, particularly their close relationship with nature and simple and frugal lifestyle.
 Chogas are built in harmony with nature to minimise any disruptions to the surroundings, leaving the natural contours of the terrain intact.
-Confucianism also accentuates a simple and frugal lifestyle which can be shown through Choga’s simple and empty design.
+Confucianism also accentuates a simple and frugal lifestyle which can be shown through choga's simple and empty design.
 The house layout highlight a feeling of openness with an open garden in centre, and the layout is usually asymmetrical, emphasising a sense of naturalness.

 The structures of traditional Korean housing are also predominantly influenced by social philosophy, rather than practical functionality.
 Under a rigid patriarchal society, households are segregated by gender and husband and wife were banned from sharing a bedroom.
-Dwellings are divided into two main quarters: Anchae (women’s quarter) and Sarangchae (men’s quarter).
+Dwellings are divided into two main quarters: Anchae (women's quarter) and Sarangchae (men's quarter).
 Women were prohibited from doing many things, including leaving the house freely, and therefore spent most of their lives within the Anchae devoted to housekeeping.
 Men studied, entertained and hosted guests in the Sarangchae.
 Each quarter is further subdivided into rooms such as female bedroom, male bedroom, male study room, or side rooms for children and the elderly.
-The female bedroom is the innermost part off the house and where valuables are kept.
+The female bedroom is the innermost part of the house and where valuables are kept.
 During earlier times, only the husband, children and close female relatives were to enter this room.

-Residents of Choga commonly used a heatable brick bed made of mud and stone as a heating method called Ondol, however some sources also claim that it is more common to rely solely on heat generated in the kitchen.
+Residents of choga commonly used a heatable brick bed made of mud and stone as a heating method called Ondol, however some sources also claim that it is more common to rely solely on heat generated in the kitchen.
 The heating system includes a 20–30 cm high firebox and stove and flues built in underfloor to convey the heat to the chimney.
-Lee emphasises that the coexistence of Ondol floors (heated floors) and Maru floors (wooden floors) within same building is one of the most distinct features of traditional Chogas.
+Lee emphasises that the coexistence of Ondol floors (heated floors) and Maru floors (wooden floors) within same building is one of the most distinct features of traditional chogas.
 Ondol floors were made of stone covered with clay, then surfaced with a particular type of oiled paper.
 This heating system makes the floor comfortable to reside on during colder days and is well-fitted to the Korean lifestyle of sitting on the floor.